Term vs. whole life insurance: Which is right for you?

 What is term life insurance?

-A term life insurance policy is precisely what the name implies: It provides coverage for a specific term or period of time, typically between 10 and 30 years.
+A term life insurance policy provides coverage for a specific term or period of time, typically between 10 and 30 years.
 It is sometimes called "pure life insurance" because, unlike whole life insurance, this policy has no cash value component—it's designed purely to give your beneficiaries a payout if you pass away during the term.

-If you get a term policy to help protect your family, you should consider whether your family’s need for life insurance will change before the term expires.
-For most people, that means the kids are grown up and on their own, the house is paid off, and there’s some money that can serve as stability for the surviving spouse.
+If you get a term policy to help protect your family, you should consider whether your family's need for life insurance will change before the term expires.
+For example, will your kids be grown up and on their own?
+Will your house be paid off?
+Will there still be some money that can provide stability for the surviving spouse?

-Curious about the cost of term life insurance?
-Use our term life insurance cost calculator to estimate monthly premiums.
+Use our term life insurance cost calculator to estimate your monthly premiums.

 What is whole life insurance?

-A whole life policy is the simplest form of permanent life insurance, named because it provides coverage that lasts your entire life as long as premiums are paid.1 Unlike term, it’s not a "pure life insurance" product because it includes a cash value component.2 A policy has cash value when a portion of your premium dollars can grow over time on a tax-deferred basis, so you don’t pay taxes on the gains.3
+Whole life is the simplest form of a permanent life insurance policy that provides coverage that lasts your entire life, as long as premiums are paid.1 Unlike term life, it’s not a "pure life insurance" product because it includes a cash value component.2 A policy has cash value when a portion of your premium dollars can grow over time on a tax-deferred basis, so you don’t pay taxes on the gains.3

-A policy’s cash value provides a number of benefits that you can use while you’re still alive.
-It takes a few years to grow into a useful amount.
-Still, once that happens, you can borrow money against your policy’s cash value in the form of loans or withdrawals4, use it to pay your premiums, or even surrender it for cash to help supplement your retirement income.
+A policy’s cash value account provides many benefits that you can access while you’re still alive.
+It takes a few years for the money to grow into a useful amount.
+When it does, you can borrow money against your policy’s cash value in the form of loans or withdrawals,4 use it to pay your premiums, or even surrender it for cash to help supplement your retirement income.

-While there are other types of permanent life insurance, whole life is the simplest:
+While there are other types of permanent life insurance, whole life is the simplest to understand:

 The premium remains the same for life